perforce/helix-authentication-service/certs/README.md

 The public (`server.crt`) and private (`server.key`) key pair for the TLS certificate of the authentication service, signed using the fake issuer above.

+### `server-rsa.key`

+A version of `server.key` with the traditional boundary lines for a private RSA key, for testing with third party libraries to ensure they work with all sorts of certificate file formats.

 ### `server.p12`

 A PKCS#12 certificate containing both the public and private keys defined in the